Computing Curriculum Statement

 The national curriculum defines three clear aspects of the computing curriculum: Computer Science (CS), Information Technology (IT) and Digital Literacy (DL).
 Children will be given the opportunity to develop their knowledge and understanding in each area from the Foundation Stage to Year 6.

-At CPA, we use a scheme of learning called Rising Stars in order to achieve the aims of the national curriculum.
+At CPA, we use a scheme of work created by NCCE (the National Centre for Computing Education) in order to achieve the aims of the national curriculum.
 We are also using Google for Education and use the range of software available to support and promote collaborative working with pupils.
+The scheme of work was selected due to the way in which the scheme focuses on practical applications of software and technical understanding as well as embracing our Google Chromebook devices as the foundation to our teaching tools.

 In Key Stage 1 the children will learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
 They will be taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
 They will be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
 Each of these skills will be taught through exciting half termly units.